Jacob411/Ollama-Copilot/README.md

 Offers **Suggestion Streaming** which will stream the completions into your editor as they are generated from the model.

 ### Optimizations:
-- [x] Debouncing for requests that an lsp sends, to avoid overflows of Ollama requests which lead to high CPU utilization.
+- [x] Debouncing for subsequent completion requests to avoid overflows of Ollama requests which lead to CPU over-utilization.
 - [x] Full control over triggers, using textChange events instead of NeoVim client requests.
 ### Features
 - [x] Language server which can provide code completions from an Ollama model